Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Results

-For the double logarithmic fit in Eq.~(\ref{singlepfit}) this yields a complicated but closed form expression that can be inserted back into Eq.~\eqref{twopred}.
 Following~\cite{lahini2017nonmonotonic} we define the height of the maximum $h_p$ by normalizing the result by $P(t_{\rm w}^+)$, the value of the pressure just after the time $t_{\rm w}$ of the second perturbation.
-Explicitly we use $P(t_{\rm{w}} + 1)$; the unit time difference is chosen here because it is the smallest time for which the logarithmic fit works well (see Fig.~\ref{fig:stressdecay}).
-The resulting expressions are rather long, but for large $t_{\rm w}$ (compared to the fit parameter $t_0$, which is of order $10^2$) one recovers a single logarithmic relaxation curve for which the scaling can easily be found.
+Explicitly we use $P(t_{\rm{w}} + 1.0)$; the unit time difference is chosen here because it is the smallest time for which the logarithmic fit works well (see Fig.~\ref{fig:stressdecay}).
+The resulting expressions for $t_p$ and $h_p$ are rather long, but for large $t_{\rm w}$ (compared to the fit parameter $t_0$, which is of order $10^2$) one recovers a single logarithmic step response function (from Eq.~\eqref{singlepfit}) for which the scaling can easily be found.
 In this case the solution for the position of the maximum of Eq.~\eqref{twopred} is given by

 This relation was derived in Ref.~\cite{lahini2017nonmonotonic} from another perspective and is recovered here within the LRT.
-Two main points can be made from the result in Eq.~\eqref{asymptotictp}: (i) the asymptotic prediction for the scaling of $t_p$ is linear in $t_{\rm{w}}$, (ii) the scaling factor is independent of any fitting parameters of the relaxation function and only depends on the relative strength of the two perturbations.
+Two main points can be made from the result in Eq.~\eqref{asymptotictp}: (i) the asymptotic prediction for the scaling of $t_p$ is linear in $t_{\rm{w}}$, (ii) the scaling factor is independent of any fitting parameters of the step response function and only depends on the relative strength of the two perturbations.
 For our data the relative ratio $\frac{\delta h_2}{{\delta h_1} - {\delta h_2} } = 1$ and it predicts that $t_p = t_{\rm w}$ (see dashed line in Fig.~\ref{twostepfig}(b)).
 As can be seen from Fig.~\ref{twostepfig}(b), however, corrections to this leading order asymptotic prediction remain visible within the time window considered in the simulations.

-The asymptotic prediction for the scaling of $t_p$ with $t_{\rm w}$ can be improved by considering a more realistic fit for the step response $\chi(t)$, which incorporates the physical expectation that the relaxation function should approach a constant (which can be zero) at long times.
-The simple fit in (see Eq.~(\ref{singlepfit})) does not have this property in the generic case $b\neq -c$.
+The asymptotic prediction for the scaling of $t_p$ with $t_{\rm w}$ can be improved by considering a more realistic fit for the step response $\chi(t)$, which incorporates the physical expectation that the step response function should approach a constant (which can be zero) at long times.
+The simple fit in Eq.~(\ref{singlepfit}) does not have this property in the generic case $b\neq -c$.
 We choose then the modified fit function $\chi(t) = \tilde{a} + \frac{\tilde{b} \log(t)}{1+\tilde{c}\log(t+ \tilde{t}_0)}$.
+In Appendix~\ref{ap:fit} we show that this function provides an adequate fit of the data for the step response for intermediate and long times (Fig.~\ref{fits}).
+The asymptotic prediction based on this fit (worked out in Appendix~\ref{sec:generic}) is